WCSim/WCSim/verification-test-scripts/README.md

 ## analyse_dir.py

-This script will run a given .C analysis script over all files in a given directory
+This script will run a given .C analysis script over all files in a given directory The default macro is sample_readfile.C

-The default macro is daq_readfile.C, based on sample-root-scripts/sample_readfile.C but with (many) more histograms created, dealing mostly with number/times of hits/digits, and whether hits/digits are noise/photon-induced

 ## plot_lots.py